 The Illinois State Museum in the USA agrees to unconditionally return 42 culturally significant objects of the Aranda people of Central Australia, and Bardi Jawi people of the northern Dampier Peninsula in Western Australia.
 The Aboriginal nations plan to return them to country and use them in the maintenance and revival of cultural practices, and support intergenerational knowledge transfer.

 The Return of Cultural Heritage project identified some 95,000 Aboriginal objects held in more than 200 overseas collecting institutions around the world.

 Voting opens for representatives to the First Peoples’ Assembly in Victoria, which will help determine the framework for a treaty.
 More than 30,000 Victorian Aboriginal people are eligible to vote for 73 leaders until 20 October.
 It is the first time Aboriginal people have ever been able to vote for such an assembly.

 We cannot underestimate that power the assembly will give to that [treaty] negotiating.
 For the first time, we have an elected voice in Victoria. — Jill Gallagher, treaty advancement commissioner

-The Uluru-Kata Tjuta National Park board closes the Uluru climb after a unanious decision made in 2017.
+34 years to the day since the Anangu people received the land rights for the Uluru-Kata Tjuta National Park, the board closes the Uluru climb after a unanimous decision made in 2017.

 Opera Australia revives the musical Bran Nue Dae, 30 years after the original debuted in 1990.
 The musical achieved popular and critical acclaim for giving Aboriginal voices centre stage, tackling tough issues with humour and challenging mainstream perceptions of Aboriginal people.
 It tours Sydney in January, Perth (February), Brisbane (July) and Adelaide (August) among other locations.
 Aboriginal director Rachel Perkins made it into a movie in 2009.